Keenly-watched COVID-19 vaccine 'won't be expensive', developer says

 The ChAdOx vaccine, a type known as a recombinant viral vector vaccine, uses a weakened version of the common-cold virus spiked with proteins from the novel coronavirus to generate a response from the body’s immune system.

-Other vaccines in human trials include those by Moderna Inc, Pfizer Inc and BioNTech SE and China’s CanSino Biologics Inc.
+Other vaccines in human trials include those by Moderna Inc (MRNA.O), Pfizer Inc (PFE.N) and BioNTech SE (22UAy.F) and China’s CanSino Biologics Inc (6185.HK).

 Hill told Reuters the ChAdOx1 project has at least seven manufacturing sites around the world.
 Those include India’s Serum Institute as well as sites in Europe and China.